Wondering how to freeze strawberries???

 - Not sure what is a good deal?
 Grab my free grocery stock up price guide here.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate I earn from qualifying purchases.

-First, let’s gather all of the supplies.
+The first step to freezing fresh strawberries is to gather all of the supplies.
 You probably already have everything you need at home (yay! love when that happens!).

 What You’ll Need